Skip to main content

 Instructional delivery format:

 This self-study course is designed to provide students with the basic principles of algebra, including mathematical expressions such as polynomials, exponentials, and logarithms and their manipulations.
-The course also covers functions, graphs, inequalities, linear equations and quadratic equations and their solutions through algebra and graphing.
+Other topics include: functions, graphs, inequalities, linear equations and quadratic equations and their solutions through algebra and graphing.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Algebra or Mathematics (6/13) (8/18 revalidation).